Corbin Carroll Player Props: Diamondbacks vs. Tigers

-Corbin Carroll and his .500 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Detroit Tigers and Matthew Boyd on June 10 at 1:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.385 batting average in his past 10 games), take on starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Sunday at 11:35 AM ET.

-He smacked two homers in his most recent game (going 3-for-5) in his most recent appearance against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Corbin Carroll Game Info & Props vs. the Tigers